TaiseiNoda/TaiseiNoda.github.io/_pages/about.md

 profile:
   align: right
-  image: _I6A0544.jpg
+  image: 2.jpg
-  image_circular: true # crops the image to make it circular
+  image_circular: false # crops the image to make it circular
-  more_info: >
+  more_info:

 news: false # includes a list of news items
 selected_papers: false # includes a list of papers marked as "selected={true}"